Multi-view Deep Subspace Clustering Networks: Related Work

-Auto-encoders (AE) extract features of data by mapping the data to a low-dimensional space.
-With the rapid development of deep learning, deep (or stacked) auto-encoders have become popular for unsupervised learning.
-Deep auto-encoders have been widely used in dimensionality reduction \cite{Hinton2006ReducingTD} and image denoising \cite{Vincent2010StackedDA}.
-Recently, deep auto-encoders have been used to initialize deep embedding networks for unsupervised clustering \cite{Xie2016UnsupervisedDE}.
-The work in \cite{Peng2016DeepSC} uses a fully connected deep auto-encoders by incorporating a sparsity prior into the hidden representation learning to preserve the sparse reconstruction relation.
-By comparison, \cite{ji2017deep} directly learn the affinities between all data points through a deep auto-encoder network by using a fully connected self-representation layer.
+Autoencoders extract features of data by mapping the data to a low-dimensional space.
+With the rapid development of deep learning, deep (or stacked) autoencoders have become popular for unsupervised learning.
+Deep autoencoders have been widely used in dimensionality reduction \cite{Hinton2006ReducingTD} and image denoising \cite{Vincent2010StackedDA}.
+Recently, deep autoencoders have been used to initialize deep embedding networks for unsupervised clustering \cite{Xie2016UnsupervisedDE}.
+The work in \cite{Peng2016DeepSC} uses fully connected deep autoencoders by incorporating a sparsity prior into the hidden representation learning to preserve the sparse reconstruction relation.
+By contrast, Ji \etal \cite{ji2017deep} directly learn the affinities between all data points through a deep autoencoder network using a fully connected self-representation layer.

-Since convolutional layers have fewer parameters and stronger learning ability than the fully connected layer, convolutional auto-encoders(CAE) that can be trained in an end to end manner are designed for feature learning from unlabeled data.
-The work in \cite{Li2018DiscriminativelyBI} is the first trial to train CAE directly in an end to end manner without pre-training.
-Convolutional neural networks can be initialized by a CAE stack \cite{Masci2011StackedCA} which is an unsupervised method for hierarchical feature extraction.
-CAE have been successfully used for generative adversarial networks (GANs). \cite{Nguyen2017PlugP} combines a convolutional auto-encoder loss, a GAN loss, and a classification loss defined using a pre-trained classifier.
-In the field of natural language processing, \cite{Zhang2017DeconvolutionalPR} proposed a general framework for text modeling by embedding a paragraph into a latent representation vector using CAE.
+Convolutional layers have fewer parameters but a stronger learning ability than fully connected layers, and convolutional autoencoders (CAEs) that can be trained in an end-to-end manner have been designed to learn features from unlabeled data.
+Convolutional neural networks can be initialized by a CAE stack \cite{Masci2011StackedCA}, which is an unsupervised method for hierarchical feature extraction.
+CAEs have also been successfully used for generative adversarial networks (GANs).
+Nguyen \etal \cite{Nguyen2017PlugP} combines a convolutional autoencoder loss, a GAN loss, and a classification loss defined using a pre-trained classifier.